-An important theme in A Song of Ice and Fire, with the whole "Winter is coming" theme.
-Especially important in the storylines of Arya and Sansa, who both start the series fairly deluded but very quickly lose any delusions they might have, in addition to more or less having any part of their old personality beaten out of them.
+- An important theme in A Song of Ice and Fire, with the whole "Winter is coming" theme.
+Especially important in the storylines of Arya and Sansa, who both start the series fairly naive but very quickly lose any illusions they might have, in addition to more or less having any part of their old personality beaten out of them.
 The result is a somewhat manipulative and highly deceptive Sansa and a full-on child soldier Arya.

 - Frodo goes through this in the The Lord of the Rings.
 The burden of the Ring alone is enough to drive him to despair and make it difficult for him to return to the peace of the Shire.
 Add the pain of his injuries (the Witch-king's knife, Shelob's sting, and losing his finger) and the suffering he endured on the journey, and it becomes impossible, prompting him to depart into the West to be healed.

 - Lolita.
 Despite portraying Dolores Haze as a Fille Fatale, Humbert Humbert realises by the end of the book that he has destroyed her childhood.